rune/rune/docs/src/pages/faq.md

 Definitely.
 It's your game and you can do whatever you like with it.

+### Can I Remove My Game From Rune?

+Yes, you're always free to remove your game whenever you'd like.
+It's your game.

 ### Can I Upload More Than One Game to Rune?

 Yes!
 You can upload as many games as you like to Rune.